 Weather expected during expedition

 The Cape Floral Kingdom is classified as being in the Mediterranean climate zone.
-This means that it is generally dry and warm, but also that it can rain at any time of the year.
+It is generally dry and warm, but rain and low temperatures are possible.

 The expedition team will be based on a former farmstead in a remote part of the mountains.
 Team members will share, on a twin bed basis, comfortable rooms with beds, linen and all modern amenities such as mains power, hot showers and WCs.
-There is also a communal building with a dining room, rest areas with sofas and a fireplace.
+There is also a communal building with a dining room and a lounge with sofas and a fireplace.

 Up to 12 team members + 1-2 local scientist + 1 expedition leader.